jaanga/jaanga.github.io/documents/threejs-viewer/readme.md

 ===

-_Follow Mr.doob's [Three.js mission]( https://github.com/mrdoob/three.js/blob/master/README.md ): The aim of the project is to create a lightweight 3D library with a very low level of complexity — in other words, for dummies._
+_Follow Mr.doob's [Three.js mission]( https://github.com/mrdoob/three.js/blob/master/README.md ): "The aim of the project is to create a lightweight 3D library with a very low level of complexity — in other words, for dummies."_

 <br>
 [Blog]( http://jaanga.github.io/request-jaanga-blog-posts.html )